- This event has passed.

 What does everything cost?

 Wine and beer servings are $5 each.
 Steer plates are $15.
-Admission is $5, and is to cover the costs of staffing, entertainment, entertainment licensing, and all rentals including tents, porta-a-potties, and seating.
+Admission is $5 to cover the costs of staffing, entertainment, entertainment licensing, and all rentals including tents, porta-a-potties, and seating.

 What’s on the steer plate?